kcm2/ab/docs/references/angelbeats/abanime.rst

 Episode 4
 -----------

-starts off with hinata's memort discussion in the oprincible's office about yui replacing iwasawa yuri mentions about a baseball game and to form 2 teams hinata and otonashi go looking for players
-...
+* Episode starts with Hinata's memory, with a younger version of him is at a baseball game.
+* A ball is flying towards him and he is looking up at it, fading into white.
+* Back to the moment with everyone in the principal's office, discussing about Yui replacing Iwasawa. [#ep4_yui]_
+* The SSS doubt her ability to sing, which she demonstrates.
+* The SSS still doubt her abilities but decide to let GirlDeMo decide.
+* Yuri tells them to form their own teams.
+Otonashi and Hinata form a team and go looking for players.
+* They ask Hisako, Matsushita, TK who turn them down.
+* They come across Yui near the principal's office, who joins the team.
+* They go into the gym storage [#ep4_gymstorage] and find Shiina, who joins the team.
+* They go to the lower bridge and find Noda, who joins them.
+* They go to the roof of the classroom building, Hinata has a flashback about the popfly again but quickly snaps out.
+* The tournament takes place on both field.
+Hinata's team plays on the field near the classrooms.
+* After some games, Kanade's team shows up, with Naoi. [#ep4_naoi]_
+* The games continue on.
+* Otonashi calls for a time out, but Hinata is stairing into space.
+* Hinata explains that when he was alive, he went through a similar situation for an important game.
+* Hinata trembles, and explains to Otonashi what happened.
+    | It was the final match to determine nationals.
+    | They had 2 outs, with runners on 2nd and 3rd base.
-the tourmennt takes place on both fields - otonashi near the school rooms kanade's team shows up matches play on hinata tells otonashi his past pop fly to 2nd, hinata can't remember if he caught the ball or not
+    | A pop fly ball was heading to him, but he can't remember if he caught the ball or not. [#ep4_popfly]_
-      likely lying
-      next scene is
-         "all of the hard work over the past 3 years wasted because of one guy" hinata looking depressed
+    | After the game, in the locker room someone says *"All of the hard work over the past 3 years wasted because of one guy"*
-         he's a huge plague on our team
-         "take it easy on him, he hasn't moved for a while", maybe shock at the loss hinata is offered drugs yui causes hinata to miss the catch
+    | Hinata appears to be in shock.
+    | After getting changed, some other student offers Hinata an undisclosed item but likely drugs.
+* Otonashi asks if Hinata will disappear if they win the match, Hinata looks shocked but shrugs it off.
+* A popfly comes to Hinata like in his past, Hinata is star-struck and moves to catch it.
+* Yui causes Hinata to miss the catch.

+.. [#ep4_yui] This is Hinata's first time meeting Yui.
+.. [#ep4_gymstorage] This is located behind the gym.
+.. [#ep4_naoi] This is the first time Naoi appears, but their name is not mentioned.
+.. [#ep4_popfly] Hinata is likely lying here.

 Episode 5
 -----------